prostephano/behavior_clone/README.md

 Also, another dense layer was as there was a persistent gap in the training loss and the validation loss.

-## Optimization: Training time
+## Transition to Relu
 At this point, the model was getting trained with 77000s of images per epoch, each epoch taking nearly 4 hours.

 This is when I convered all linear activations to the relu activations, except the last layer.
+The last layer was kept as linear, as most of the time some angle would be needed.

 Relu shows the same behavior as a linear activation above threshold, but outputs 0 below the threshold.
-This property can help with the training time by making the network sparse, reducing the amount of computations.

-The conversion reduced the training time to 3 hours.
+The conversion also reduced the training time to 3 hours, which I have yet to understand.

 ## Resulting model
 Here is how the resulting model drove.
 It was doing better, until it ran into a sharp curve.